Adversarial Agents

 Define the attacker agent

-Write an adversarial prompt specifying the mock user's persona, goals, and attack strategy — prompt injection, topic derailing, data extraction, emotional manipulation, or any combination.
+Write an adversarial prompt specifying the mock user's persona, goals, and attack strategy - prompt injection, topic derailing, data extraction, manipulation, and more.

 Run a sandboxed session